legal translation services

 The other disadvantage is the added legal fees for hiring an attorney for certified official translations.

-Lawyers may have translators on staff or may even provide these services as a secondary aspect of their business (such as LegalZoom).
+Lawyers may have translators on staff or even provide these services as a secondary aspect of their business (such as LegalZoom).

-So while it might not be easy to find certified translators through classifieds like on Craigslist, there are other avenues that you can explore including certification by translators themselves.
+So, while it might not be easy to find certified translators through classifieds like on Craigslist, there are other avenues that you can explore, including certification by translators themselves.

 2. Poor Communication

-What counts as a certified translation?
+What is certified legal translation?

 Sorry, the comment form is closed at this time.